BackyardOGT/MLP-CW2/README.md

     in test_env.py.
 If it's a major difficulty then can revert that back but bit cleaner to keep tests together
 * T - check if any of reward need be flipped
 * ? - try (vs. simple agent) training with held out cards and how it evals with them
-* ? - Implement for env not using player start bsaed on cards (set in game playerStart=None instead of playerStart=1 rather to use starting player based on cards)

 * Label bots are playing in UI